-“Perfect after a hard day at work,” I declared.
+“Perfect after a hard day at work,” I declare.

 “It’s okay.
 I’m a PA, slave to the boss.
 He’s not a music producer, so I havta convince him I have some musical talent.
 We’re hiring a party band to play in the movie.’

 “Animal House?
 You’re working for John Landis?”
-Doug never stopped being a music hustler.
+Doug never stops being a music hustler.

 “You know a sixties band that can play party music and not sound like disco?”